99woodand-web/WoodysADBlocker/README.md

   It turns protection off, restores DNS and exits the process.
 - Closing the panel window only hides it; protection continues running in the background.
+- The dashboard address at the bottom opens the full dashboard in your default web browser.

 The compact panel intentionally does not show Recent blocks or Tools.
 Open the full dashboard for those features.